 A rich and captivating online experience that a visitor hopes to find, takes a beating.
 Something that repels customers and waives the faith of superior brands towards traditional eCommerce.

-The downside of slow go-to-market timelines and high development costs in this typical commerce setup eventually drifted many brands and made them look elsewhere to better connect with their audience.
+Since most companies try separate commerce solutions, this creates silos which cannot be supplemented; something that’d result in inconsistent behavior.
+Over time this manifests into a high risk of failure.The downside of slow go-to-market timelines and high development costs in traditional commerce setup drifted many brands and made them look elsewhere to better connect with their audience.

 - The design is also simplified within a traditional CMS platform, with built-in themes and standard templates.

-- Includes a front-end that can be edited and customized as and when needed.
+- Includes a frontend that can be edited and customized as and when needed.

 A summary of what the traditional model is made up of:

-Also, like in the case of a traditional CMS, the back and front end are not tied.
+It is also known as a Hybrid Headless CMS whereby your content gets managed in a distance.
+Yet it comes equipped with frontend tools like templates in case you ever want to use them.
+Also, like in the case of a traditional CMS, the backend and frontend are not tied.
 A scenario that sees changes made on one side to not reflect on the other side.

+Decoupled is also known as the best of both worlds, where you have “chopped off” the head, yet you haven’t detached the head from the “body.”
 In a headless architecture after preparing the content via the editorial tools you’d need an API call to publish it.
-It assumes the front-end developer team will be able to handle the content with the set of tools.
+It assumes the frontend developer team will be able to handle the content with the set of tools.

-A decoupled CMS is therefore looked at as being more pro-active, since it prepares content and pushes it out, whereas a headless CMS is more reactive since it waits back for some process to ask for it.
+Whereas in a decoupled architecture due to the availability of templates, the content management becomes easier since you could start somewhere.
+A decoupled CMS is therefore looked at as being more proactive, since it prepares content and pushes it out.
+In contrast, a headless system is more reactive since it waits back for some process to ask for it.

-The crucial difference between Headless and Decoupled is in the presentation layer: unlike decoupled, headless does not have a defined presentation environment.
+Decoupled has content management, storage backends, and delivers content from the database through a web service or API.
+The crucial difference between the Headless system and Decoupled architecture is in the presentation layer.
+Unlike decoupled, headless doesn't have a defined presentation environment.

 - In a decoupled environment you can use WYSIWYG editing, get content previews and other content publishing tools, something that you are robbed of in headless CMS.